solliancenet/IoTLabs/Day2/azure-notebook-vms-setup/README.md

 2. Open notebook: **update_env.ipynb**

 3. Run each cell in the notebook to install the required libraries.
+Ignore errors related to `azureml` and `tensorflow-gpu` as long as the required libraries are successfully installed at the end.